datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/aes-extensions/ratelimit.md

   namespace: ambassador
 spec:
   service: 127.0.0.1:8500
+  failure_mode_deny: false # when set to true envoy will return 500 error when unable to communicate with RateLimitService
+  grpc:
+   use_resource_exhausted_code: true # default is false
 ```

+- `failure_mode_deny` By default, $productName$ will fail open when unable to communicate with the service due to it becoming unvailable or due to timeouts.
+When this happens the upstream service that is being protected by a rate limit may be overloaded due to this behavior.
+When set to `true` $productName$ will be configured to return a `500` status code when it is unable to communicate with the RateLimit service and will fail closed by rejecting request to the upstream service.
+- `grpc` contains settings for grpc connections
+  - `use_resource_exhausted_code` By default, $productName$ will return an `UNAVAILABLE` gRPC code when a request is rate limited.
+  When set to `true`, this field will cause $productName$ will return a `RESOURCE_EXHAUSTED` gRPC code instead.

 This configures Envoy to send requests that are labeled for rate limiting to the
 extension process running on port 8500.
 The rate limiting extension will then